Dacc-312/WRO-FE-CYBER-TRALALA/README.md

 Power and management / Manejo de potencia electrica

-For this project we decided to eliminate the car's original power source which was AA batteries and use 2 18650 lithium ion batteries because they have a much greater discharge capacity than AA batteries, in addition to having more capacity and more voltage.
+For this project we decided to eliminate the car's original power source which was AA batteries and use 2 18650 lithium ion batteries connected in series because they have a much greater discharge capacity than AA batteries, in addition to having more capacity and more voltage (3.7V each one, making a total of 7.4V in series).
 These batteries are widely used from flashlights to electric vehicles, this way we ensure that it is easy to get chargers and spare parts.

-Para este proyecto decidimos eliminar la fuente de poder original del auto que eran 2 baterias AA, y usamos 2 baterias 18650 de iones de litio porque tiene una capacidad de descarga mucho mayor, aparte de tener una mayor capacidad y un mayor voltaje.
+Para este proyecto decidimos eliminar la fuente de poder original del auto que eran 2 baterias AA, y usamos 2 baterias 18650 de iones de litio conectados en serie, porque tiene una capacidad de descarga mucho mayor, aparte de tener una mayor capacidad y un mayor voltaje (3.7V cada una, totalizando 7.4V en serie).
 Estas baterias son ampliamente usadas, desde en linternas como en vehiculos electricos, asi nos aseguramos que podemos conseguir facilmente cargadores y repuestos.

 Obstacle and sense management / Manejo de vision y obstaculos